PinkyRabbit/my-js-vim-cfg-v2/README.md

 ## Temporary files

 As you know, when we edit files, Vim create a temporary copy of the file with `.swap` extension.
 To prevent of saving such files in the project director I create two directories under `.vim` named as `swap` and `backup`.
 SO.
 If you looking for `.swap` file - you should look here.

-## Help and methods folding

-I think, if you are familiar with VIM, there is no sense to present help on `F1` button.
-That's why I rebind it to file methods folding.
-In some cases it can be useful so test it.

 ## Font